payal177/Active-Directory-Lab-/README.md

 This project was built as part of my hands-on learning journey in Windows Server Administration, Active Directory, and IT Infrastructure.

-If you found this project helpful, feel free to ⭐ the repository.

 Throughout the lab, multiple real-world administrative scenarios such as password resets, employee onboarding, employee offboarding, department transfers, file sharing, access control, and troubleshooting were successfully completed.

----
 ---

 ⭐ If you found this project useful, feel free to star the repository.